 (14) Mary Grey (1493 - 22 February 1538), married Walter Devereux, 1st Viscount Hereford.

 Late in the summer of 1483, hearing word of rumours of the murder of both of his young half-brothers, Edward V and Richard, Duke of York, Grey joined the Buckingham rebellion against Richard III.
 When the rebellion failed he fled to Brittany to join the Lancastrian pretender Henry Tudor, the future Henry VII, who pledged to marry his half-sister Elizabeth of York.
-However, just prior to Henry leaving France to engage his invasion of England in August 1485, Grey heard that his mother, Elizabeth Woodville had come to terms with Richard, and he was persuaded to desert Tudor.
+However, just before Henry leaving France to engage in his invasion of England in August 1485, Grey heard that his mother, Elizabeth Woodville had come to terms with Richard, and he was persuaded to desert Tudor.
 He was intercepted at Compiègne en-route to England and confined to Paris, as security for the repayment of a loan made to Henry Tudor by the French.

 Henry VII, thereafter suspicious of Grey, did not allow him to recover his former influence.
 He was imprisoned in the Tower of London in 1487 during the Lambert Simnel rising and not released until after the Battle of Stoke Field.
 Thomas Grey, Marquess of Dorset, died in London on 20 September 1501, aged around 48, and was buried in the collegiate church of Astley, Warwickshire.
-His widow later and married his cousin, Henry Stafford, later Earl of Wiltshire.
+His widow later married his cousin, Henry Stafford, later Earl of Wiltshire.